lfangyu443-ui/digital-mh-nlp-asian-adolescents/README.md

 ## Architecture Rationale

-**Three tiers** — because a single model forces an unacceptable clinical tradeoff between sensitivity and specificity.
+**Three tiers — not one** — because a single model forces an unacceptable clinical tradeoff between sensitivity and specificity.
+The 3-tier design resolves this by applying progressively deeper analysis only to flagged cases.

 **XGBoost over deep networks** — because counsellors need to understand *why* a score was generated, not just *what* it is.
-SHAP provides this.
+SHAP explainability provides feature-level clinical justification for every risk score.

-**MentalBERT over general LLMs** — because indirect Chinese distress expression requires domain-specific pre-training, not general-purpose prompting.
+**MentalBERT over general LLMs** — because indirect Chinese distress expression requires domain-specific pre-training on mental health social media text.
+General multilingual models systematically underperform on non-Latin scripts (Google DeepMind, 2025).

 ---